Full Moon Fever: Musical style and themes

 The album is noted for being heavily influenced by Jeff Lynne, resulting in a cleaner and glossier version of the Heartbreakers' roots rock from previous albums.
 Lynne incorporated layers of keyboards and backing vocals, giving it a Beatlesque feel.
-The songs show Petty paying dues to his influences with a Byrds cover ("I'll Feel a Whole Lot Better") and a nod to Del Shannon in "Runnin' Down a Dream".
+The songs show Petty paying dues to his influences with a Byrds cover ("Feel a Whole Lot Better") and a nod to Del Shannon in "Runnin' Down a Dream".
 Other songs, such as "Free Fallin'", show Petty addressing nostalgia on his rise to fame.
 "A Mind With a Heart of Its Own" uses a Bo Diddley-style rhythm, while "The Apartment Song" features an instrumental break with paradiddle drumming reminiscent of Buddy Holly's "Peggy Sue".

 Release and reception

 The album, which became Petty's commercial peak as an artist, was helped by favorable critical reviews and three hit singles.
-The album was released on April 24, 1989 and rose to eventually peak at No. 3 on the U.S. Billboard 200 and No. 8 in the UK.
+The album was released on April 24, 1989, and rose to eventually peak at No. 3 on the U.S. Billboard 200 and No. 8 in the UK.
 Five singles were released from the album; two hit the top 20 of the U.S. Billboard Hot 100 and three topped the U.S. Mainstream Rock chart.
-The RIAA certified Full Moon Fever 5× platinum on October 5, 2000 in the US and the CRIA certified it 6× platinum on September 18, 1991 in Canada.
+The RIAA certified Full Moon Fever 5× platinum on October 5, 2000, in the US and the CRIA certified it 6× platinum on September 18, 1991, in Canada.

+Critical praise was generally high.
+Rolling Stone compared the album favorably to the Traveling Wilburys' debut, Traveling Wilburys Vol. 1, saying it has the "same restless charm", but commenting that Full Moon Fever at times seems "sprawling".
+The review claims the album is "another rewarding, low-key side project for Petty", giving it three-and-a-half stars out of five.
+The Boston Globe noted that "some Petty fans might find this album to be a kind of cruise control, but its sheer unpretentiousness and crisp, non-doctored sound make it irresistible."
+The Orlando Sentinel opined that "Lynne's production is sometimes a little too clean, and there's nothing earthshaking or innovative going on...
+But when was the last time you picked up an album this solid: tough, pretty, good rockin', no filler?"

-Critical praise was generally high, with AllMusic giving the album four and a half stars out of five in a retrospective review, admiring the craft of the album and rivaling it with the Heartbreakers' Damn the Torpedoes.
+AllMusic gave the album four and a half stars out of five in a retrospective review, admiring the craft of the album and rivaling it with the Heartbreakers' Damn the Torpedoes.
 This review notes there are no weak tracks on the album, calling it a "minor masterpiece".
-The original Rolling Stone review compared the album favorably to the Traveling Wilburys' debut, Traveling Wilburys Vol. 1, saying it has the "same restless charm", but commenting that Full Moon Fever at times seems "sprawling".
-The review claims the album is "another rewarding, low-key side project for Petty", giving it three-and-a-half stars out of five.
-A later Rolling Stone biographer claims Full Moon Fever was a "masterful solo album".
+The 2004 Rolling Stone Album Guide called Full Moon Fever a "masterful solo album".
 It was ranked number 92 on Rolling Stone's list of the 100 best albums of the 1980s, and was ranked number 298 in the 2020 update of the magazine's list of the 500 greatest albums of all time.

-In 2000 it was voted number 534 in Colin Larkin's All Time Top 1000 Albums.
+In 2000. it was voted number 534 in Colin Larkin's All Time Top 1000 Albums.